xcart/xcart-docs/_pages/kb_en/modules/sale/index.md

 Random product group discounts can be used when you need to put on sale products from different categories of your store.
 Special discount on a group of ramdom products may be the very case when a store admin may need to create a unique page in the storefront where the discounted products will be promoted.

-Hence, when creating a sale offer for a group of random sproduct pay special attention to the following settings described in ### Creating a Sale Offer:
+Hence, when creating a sale offer for a group of random products pay special attention to the following settings described in ### Creating a Sale Offer:
 * **List sale products in a separate section** : Enable the option by setting the trigger to "YES".
 Fill in the fields it expands:
   ![541-sale-products-in-separate-section-yes.png]({{site.baseurl}}/attachments/ref_7tBJ8Yqo/541-sale-products-in-separate-section-yes.png)
 * **Valid only for specific products** : Enable the option by setting the trigger to "YES".